Why the seat you pick on a plane impacts your carbon emissions - NewsBreak

 (NEXSTAR) – Google Flights released a new feature recently that allows prospective travelers to compare flight options not just by price, layovers or airline, but also by carbon dioxide emissions.

 The estimated quantity of carbon emissions for each trip is affected by the length of the trip, the airline’s planned route and the type of aircraft – newer planes tend to pollute less, Google said.
-The seat you pick on the plane also has an impact.
+The seat you pick on the plane also has an impact.‘Birds were everywhere’: Hundreds of migrating songbirds crash into NYC skyscrapers

 “Emissions increase for premium economy and first-class seats because they take up more space and account for a larger share of total emissions,” said Google in an announcement of the feature.